nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

 # Slack

 I had moved to second round of Amazon internship and suddenly one day BAM! **Subject** : 'Phone Interview with <a href="https://www.slack.com" target="_blank">Slack</a>!'.
 I wasn't expecting this as no internship positions were mentioned on the website.
-I had mailed them my resume only because I really love the product.
+I had mailed them my resume only because I really love the product and wanted to work on it.
 Read this : <a href="http://eulercoder.me/2016/02/21/Slack-the-evolution-of-messaging/" target="_blank">Slack the evolution of messaging</a>

 Now I was just focusing on this internship, I didn't want to lose this one.